Migrant worker: Pacific Islands

+Migration, work, and health

+The search for work drives migratory patterns.
+Work determines much of people's lives and often those who have migrated for work face unique challenges in the workplace especially as it relates to health.
+Occupational health extends beyond the workplace itself.
+Both migration and work are both acknowledged as Social Determinants of Health.
+Migration for work can have positive and/or negative impacts on the physical, mental, and social health of those who migrate, those who remain at home, and those who return.

 Female migrant workers

-According to the International Labour Organization, 48 per cent of all international migrants are women and they are increasingly migrating for work purposes.
+According to the ILO, 48 per cent of all international migrants are women and they are increasingly migrating for work purposes.
 In Europe alone there are 3 million women migrant workers.
 The 1970s and 1980s have seen an increase in women migrant labourers in France and Belgium.
 In China, as of 2015 a third of their migrant workers were women who had moved from rural towns to bigger cities in search of employment.
 Female migrants work in domestic occupations which are considered part of the informal sector and lack a degree of government regulation and protection.
 Minimum wages and work hour requirements are ignored and piece-rates are sometimes also implemented.
 Women's wages are kept lower than men's because they are not regarded as the primary source of income in the family.

 Women migrate in search of work for a number of reasons and the most common reasons are economic: the husband's wage is no longer enough to support the family.
 In some places, like China, for instance, rapid economic growth has led to an imbalance in the modernization of rural and urban environments, leading women to migrate from rural areas into the city to be a part of the push for modernization.
 Other reasons include familial pressure, on a daughter, for instance, who is seen as a reliable source of income for the family only through remittances.
 Young girls and women are singled out in families to be migrant workers because they have no viable alternative role to fulfil in the local village.
 If they go to work in the urban centres as domestic workers, they can send home money to help provide for their younger siblings.
 Many of these women come from developing countries, and are low skilled.
 Additionally women who are widowed or divorced and have limited economic opportunities in their native country may be forced to leave out of economic necessity.
 Migration can also substitute for divorce in societies that do not allow or condone divorce.